The Law Regarding Asset Forfeiture and Attorney Fees Explained

-The Government Wants to Forfeit My Assets – How Do I Pay Legal Fees?
+The Government Seeks Asset Forfeiture – How Do I Pay Attorney Fees?

-The attorneys of LEWIS & DICKSTEIN, P.L.L.C. are the premier criminal defense attorneys in Michigan defending clients on state and federal criminal charges, and handling asset forfeiture matters.
-Our attorneys are current on all criminal law related decisions coming from the United States Supreme Court and the Michigan Supreme Court.
+The attorneys of LEWIS & DICKSTEIN, P.L.L.C. are the premier criminal defense attorneys in Michigan defending clients on state and federal criminal charges and handling asset forfeiture matters.
+Our attorneys are current on all criminal law-related decisions from the United States Supreme Court and the Michigan Supreme Court.
 We take great pride in our ability to protect you from overeager police officers and prosecutors.
 LEWIS & DICKSTEIN, P.L.L.C. is well respected by lawyers and judges.
-We are the criminal defense attorneys in Michigan that can help you with fighting a forfeiture matter or negotiating a favorable settlement.
+We are the criminal defense attorneys in Michigan that can help you fight a forfeiture matter or negotiate a favorable settlement.